2013-2019 Mercedes-Benz GL450/GLS450 4MATIC 4-Wheel Air Suspension Conversion Kit with Shocks and Light Out Module (MK24FM)

 2013-2019 Mercedes-Benz GL450 /GLS450 4MATIC Shock Absorbers (x2)- a metal tubing filled with gas-charged hydraulic fluid that is connected to the wheel of a vehicle in order to reduce the effects of vertical travel on a rough surface which controls the bounciness, and therefore comfort, of a vehicle.

-2013-2019 Mercedes-Benz GL450 /GLS450 4MATIC Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
-The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.
+2013-2019 Mercedes-Benz GL450 /GLS450 4MATIC Height Sensors (x4) - a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+The ride height sensor is a moving part, and like all moving parts, it will eventually wear out.

 Suspension Failure Signs